Daniel Fonseca: Style of play

 Fonseca combined pace and work-rate with dribbling ability, vision, and a powerful shot.
 Playing as a striker he both scored and created goal opportunities for teammates.
 A versatile and well-rounded attacker, Fonseca was also effective in the air, and was capable of playing in several offensive positions.
 His pace, technique, defensive work-rate, and passing ability meant he could play on the left wing, as well as in a central role, or even in a more creative role as a second striker alongside or behind another striker.
 He was also an accurate penalty kick and set-piece taker.
 Despite his ability, however, he was also injury prone.

 After football

 Fonseca currently works as a football agent, and has represented several of his compatriots, including Martín Cáceres, Fernando Muslera, and Luis Suárez.

 Personal life

 Daniel is the father of footballers Nicolás Fonseca and Matías Fonseca.

-Controversies

 In April 2016, he was named in the Panama Papers.